Last Updated on 11 February 2026 by Cycloscope

 Cycle Touring Essential Gear List

 What gear should I bring on a bicycle trip?
-The choice of the gear really depends on what kind of trip are you planning: are you going to ride the Tibetan Plateau in winter?
-Are you going to traveling South East Asia?
+The choice of the gear really depends on what kind of trip you are planning: are you going to ride the Tibetan Plateau in winter?
+Are you going to travel to Southeast Asia?
 Or your plan is an exploration of Europe?

-So, if you don’t plan some extreme expedition our advice is not to worry too much about the gear.
+So, if you don’t plan an extreme expedition, our advice is not to worry too much about the gear.

-Quality gear though is an investment that could last a lifetime or at least several touring years.
-So, if your wallet is not crying, consider the motto “You get what you pay for”.
-Read more about panniers, racks, accessories, etc...
+Quality gear, though, is an investment that could last a lifetime or at least several touring years.
+So, if your wallet isn’t crying, consider the motto: “You get what you pay for.”

 Tools and Spare Parts to Bring on a Bicycle Expedition

-Most of them are not hard at all (well, tuning a wheel is not easy), and you can deal with it yourself (better say that sometimes you must).
+Most of them are not hard at all (well, tuning a wheel is not easy), and you can deal with them yourself (better say that sometimes you must).
 Read more…

 Electronic Equipment to Bring on a Long-Haul Bicycle Expedition

-We don’t need to get as far back as in the days of the pioneers of bicycle touring, just 20 years ago is enough to find ourselves stripped of all the electronic stuff that we are now so much used to.
+We don’t need to go back as far as the days of the pioneers of bicycle touring; just 20 years ago is enough to find ourselves stripped of all the electronic stuff we are now so used to.

-Some people, still nowadays, enjoy the old style, a way to be more in touch with nature and take a break from the stress of the modern world.
+Some people, even nowadays, enjoy the old style, a way to be more in touch with nature and take a break from the stress of the modern world.

 We put together this list of gear to help you think about what you may need for your next bicycle expedition.
 Read more…